To get involved in any of Calvary’s pastoral care ministries, contact the Rev. Paul McLain.

 The Grief Support Group offers healing and hope after the death of a loved one or another form of loss.
 This is done through mutual sharing in a small group setting.
-The group meets at the home of Ginny Strubing every other Thursday.
-The group is facilitated by the Rev. Bill Kolb, a former associate rector of Calvary with many years of experience in pastoral care and bereavement counseling.
+The group meets at the home of a member every other Thursday.
 Those interested in the group are encouraged to contact Associate Rector Paul McLain.

 Eucharistic visitors are trained and licensed to share the bread and wine of the Eucharist with those who cannot leave their homes or hospital rooms.
 EVs function as part of Calvary’s Care Teams and provide this ministry of care and prayer on an as-needed basis.